 - Of all of the prescriptions containing hydrocodone, the most frequently prescribed are those that combine it with acetaminophen under the brand names of Vicodin or Lortab.

-- The 2013 National Survey on Drug Use and Health (NSDUH) showed that 24.4 million people age 12 and older in the United States used hydrocodone recreationally at some point.
+- The 2013 National Survey on Drug Use and Health (NSDUH) showed that 24.4 million people aged 12 and older in the United States used hydrocodone recreationally at some point.

 Teen Vicodin Abuse

-For many teens, it is easier to steal Vicodin from their parents’ medicine cabinet than it is to purchase alcohol.
-According to the 2013 Monitoring the Future survey, roughly 10% of all tenth and twelfth graders had used Vicodin for nonmedical purposes during the previous year.
+For many teens, it is easier to steal Vicodin from their parents’ medicine cabinets than it is to purchase alcohol.
+According to the 2013 Monitoring the Future survey, roughly 10% of all 10th and 12th graders had used Vicodin for nonmedical purposes during the previous year.